 Why is Glyphosate Dangerous?
 Everything You Need to KnowApril 7, 2021

-It’s necessary that we don’t allow compounds and pesticides to dictate how we live our lives.
+It’s important that we don’t allow herbicides to dictate how we live our lives.
 Unfortunately we live in a society in which our government doesn’t set consumer-centric policies on the use of hazardous products.
-Because of this we’re exposed to poisonous substances each day without even realizing that we might be at risk for health problems.
+Because of this, we’re exposed to poisonous substances each day without even realizing that we might be at risk for health problems.
 Though the increased use of glyphosate as a herbicide has caused some health problems, most consumers don’t understand the risk that comes with using the product.

-One of the best methods to reduce exposure to glyphosate based herbicide is to be certain that you buy organic produce that was grown with weed killer like SNS WeedRot.
-Should you have to buy non-organic food, be sure to wash it before eating them, and then avoid touching the produce with your palms.
-Superstition says that you might also need to eat just a little dose of an onion each day to prevent vulnerability to the dangers of glyphosate.
-The small doses are easy to digest, don’t cause health problems, and some say they help remove toxins from the human body.
+One of the best methods to reduce exposure to glyphosate based herbicide is to be certain that you buy organic produce that was grown with the best weed killer like SNS WeedRot.
+Should you have to buy non-organic food, be sure to wash them before eating.
+Avoid touching the produce or wash hands quickly after handling.

 Glyphosate was introduced to the market long ago.
 But most people aren’t aware of the dangers of this chemical.
 Before anybody gets too concerned about these problems, people must have a basic understanding about the issues involved with glyphosate products.
 Here are some facts to consider: